Why should my child get a heart screening?

 On average 97% of all those screened have a normal ECG and are considered at low risk for cardiac issues.
 In less than 3%, results are inconclusive or suggest something that requires further testing.
 Most often an Echocardiogram (Echo) is recommended.
 The Echo is used to get a picture of the heart similar to an ultrasound to look at a baby during pregnancy.
 The Echo looks for valve and vein structure, muscle thickness, and proper operation of the heart.
 Most rarely, but most importantly, our statistics show that 1 in 1000 of those we screen will be flagged as high risk with a severe abnormality on their ECG.

 If your child is flagged as high risk, it is like a red traffic light.
 He or she should not participate in sports or high-energy activities in any way (practice, games, scrimmages, etc.) until he or she has seen a specialist and received clearance or treatment.
-If you don’t have one already, we will offer the contact information of Cardiologists in your area.
+If there is High Risk, we will reach out to the AD of the school.

 ECG screening should be part of the physical every two years through middle school and high school due to the physical changes and increased stresses on a student athlete's heart, which occur during that time frame.
 However, encourage your children to be open and honest about how they physically feel and if at any time your child begins to experience any of the symptoms listed above, take immediate action with your child's physician.